Citation Generators

 Why Cite?

 The primary reason for citing information sources is to acknowledge and credit the work of others.
-If you consult books, other print resources, or electronic resources (e.g., web pages, journal articles retrieved from library databases, etc.), you should cite these sources in your bibliography or “Works Cited” page.
+If you consult books, other print resources, or electronic resources (e.g., web pages, journal articles retrieved from library databases, etc.), you should cite these sources in your bibliography or works cited page.

 Online Citation Style Guides

-- Provides guidelines for citing both print and electronic sources in MLA, APA, Chicago, and CSE (formerly called CBE) styles.
-Sample citations provided.
-Select "Documenting Sources" from the online menu.
+Research and Documentation Online provides guidelines for citing both print and electronic sources in MLA, APA, Chicago, and CSE (formerly called CBE) styles.
+Select "Documenting Sources" from the online menu in each subject area.

 Print Citation Style Guides